2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2014-S DCAM Dime Value

 The highest certification, PR70, represents flawless specimens free from any imperfections under magnification.
-Examples at this perfect preservation level have sold across a range, with prices reaching $51 at auction.
-Lower proof designations remain more accessible for collectors entering the series.
+Examples at this perfect preservation level have reached $51 at auction.
+The San Francisco Mint struck 760,876 of these clad proof dimes in 2014, sold exclusively through annual Proof Sets — you won’t find them in circulation.

 Modern proof techniques ensure most 2014-S DCAM dimes survive in excellent condition.
-Finding examples with full Deep Cameo contrast requires less effort than locating well-struck business strikes from circulation.
+Finding examples with full Deep Cameo contrast requires less effort than locating well-struck business strikes from circulation, making them accessible entry points for new collectors.

 2014-S DCAM Dime Price/Grade Chart